 Step 1: Don’t Click the Warning Link

 Cybercriminals commonly use fear-inducing tactics to trick users into handing over their sensitive account details.
-Ever encountered a “virus alert” pop-up message?
+Ever encountered a rouge “virus alert” pop-up message on a website?
 Well, that’s likely a scam that will demand payment for removing a virus that was never detected.

-Instead of clicking on the warning link, you should manually check if your password was compromised by visiting your Google Password Manager page and clicking on “Go to Password Checkup.”
+Instead of clicking on the warning link, and potentially falling victim to a phishing scam, you should manually check if your password was compromised by visiting your Google Password Manager page and clicking on “Go to Password Checkup.”

 You’ll need to be logged in to your Google Account for this to work.

-The password checkup page will reveal all of the saved passwords in your Google Account that have been compromised in a data breach.
-This compromise detection technology was initially introduced as a password checkup extension in Chrome, but now, it’s implemented in your Google account.
-You can opt out of this feature by heading to Chrome Settings under Sync and Google Services.
+The password checkup page that loads will reveal all of the saved passwords in your Google Account that have been compromised in a data breach.

 Click the drop-down in the compromised passwords list and immediately change all of your compromised passwords.